Swizec/react-d3js-es6-ebook/manuscript/animation.md

 Let me show you how it works on a small example.
 We're drawing a field of 50 by 50 circles that "flash" when touched.
 The end result looks like there's a snake following your cursor.

+{#rainbow-snake}
 ## Rainbow snake

 You can play with the code on CodePen, [here](http://codepen.io/swizec/pen/QdVoOg/).
 Follow along as I explain how it works.
 Tweak parameters and see what happens :)

 ### App

 The App component needs only a `render` method that returns an SVG.
-Yes, it could've been functional stateless.
+Yes, that means it could've been a functional stateless component.

 ```javascript
   render() {